 Michela de Mattei, Estée Lauder: The Fear of Mistakes (2016, 3'57'').

-Diana Reiss, Professor of Psychology at Hunter College, New York, is joined by a special guest to present experiences from her research in dolphin communication, the function of technology within this research, as well as the horizon of an 'Interspecies Internet'.
+Diana Reiss, Professor of Psychology at Hunter College, New York, was joined by a special guest to present experiences from her research in dolphin communication, the function of technology within this research, as well as the horizon of an 'Interspecies Internet'.

 Vint Cerf, recorded message on the Interspecies Internet.